vankessel/vankessel.github.io/blog/_posts/2015-11-25-acm-competition.md

 We were very close to getting one additional question, but it was failing on some edge-case that we just could not discover.
 I am proud of how we performed as a team that has never participated in a programming competition before.
 The next time we compete I am confident that we will do even better.

 You can check out the exact standings and questions for any year [here.](http://www.acmicpc-pacnw.org/results.htm)

+### Update

+I went back to the ACM programming competition in 2017, this year it was hosted at the UBC Vancouver campus.
+I participated in division 1 with my teammates Xingyu and Jeff.
+Division 1 has more difficult questions than division 2, and the winners will have a chance at the world finals hosted in Beijing.
+We ended up getting 10th place which I'm more than happy with considering there were 72 teams competing in division 1 and 166 teams overall.